 A team based at the University of Oklahoma have just announced a splendid new website devoted to teaching “deviant philosophy.”
 It is made up of Primers, Units and Lessons, and Exercises and Activities, all designed to be incorporated into existing courses or to spur the creation of new ones.
 The editors are also very interested in new content, so please contribute!
 Their discussion of the meaning of “deviant philosophy” helps to make clear the scope of the project:

 Warp, Weft, and Way is a group blog of Chinese and Comparative philosophy.
 Its primary purpose is to promote and stimulate discussion of Chinese philosophy and cross-tradition inquiry among scholars and students of philosophy, whatever their level of training.
 Contributors include active scholars with a variety of philosophical interests and approaches.
-Readers are encouraged to use the Discussions forum page to submit any questions that they may have about the content, study, or profession of Chinese and Comparative philosophy.

 Contributors Stephen Angle and Manyul Im administer the blog behind the scenes.
 Any questions or requests regarding the blog and its operations may be directed to them.
 Contact information is available under their entries on the Contributor page.
 In order to maintain a dynamic conversational quality, discussion comments are not initially moderated.
 As a policy and a courtesy to other participants, comment or discussion authors must identify themselves with their first and last names.
 Exceptions will be made by request only to one of the administrators.
 If the blog administrators are unable to contact and verify identity, entries will be removed.
 While a SPAM robot stands guard to prevent obvious intrusions, the administrators reserve the right to judge the appropriateness of any posted comment.